epiverse-trace/epiparameter/tests/testthat/_snaps/list_distributions.md

       8                                                                                             This paper did not fit a distribution to the serial interval data and only reported a median and interquartile range.
 This is present in the database as there are no other studies that report the serial interval for Marburg virus.
       9                                                                                       The sample size is not explicitly stated.
 The number of confirmed cases is 23 and there are 2 suspected cases, therefore it is not clear whether the 2 suspected cases were included in the estimation, the sample size is assumed to be 23.
       10                                                                                                                                                                                                                                                                                                               No additional notes
+      11                                                                                                                                                                                                                                                                             Data from Kraemer et al 10.1016/S1473-3099(22)00359-0
+      12                                                                                                                                                                                                                                                 Shape and scale from supp. material.
+Serial interval as exposure to symptom onset
+      13                                                                                                                                                                                                                                                    Shape and scale from supp. material.
+Serial interval as exposure to rash onset
+      14                                                                                                                                                                                                                                                                                                                 Systematic review
+      15                                                                                                                                                                                                                                                                                                                 Systematic review
              PMID                                  DOI
       1  33706702           10.1186/s12879-021-05950-x
       2  25539446                 10.1056/NEJMc1414992